dasch-swiss/rdu-fileidentification-galaxy/README_Galaxy.md

 - In `~/.planemo.yml` > sheds > testtoolshed, fill in your credentials for <https://testtoolshed.g2.bx.psu.edu/>
 - Check the `.shed.yml` with `planemo shed_lint --tools`.
 - Create the remote repository with `planemo shed_create --shed_target testtoolshed`.
+- DaSCH has an account on the prod toolshed <https://toolshed.g2.bx.psu.edu/>.

 ## Synchronize this fork with the upstream